 Parents may not file or receive compensation in a wrongful death claim in Virginia if they abandoned the deceased during their childhood.
 If you are not sure whether you have the right to file for wrongful death, discuss your case with one of our attorneys.
 We can analyze your specific situation and help you determine which person in your family can bring the claim on behalf of all dependents.

-If your loved one died due to a crime such as homicide or physical assault in Fairfax, it is important to recognize the differences between a civil and a criminal case.
+If your loved one died due to a crime such as homicide or physical assault in Northern Virginia, it is important to recognize the differences between a civil and a criminal case.
 Both seek to hold the defendant responsible for your loved one’s death but in different ways.
 A civil wrongful death claim aims to make the defendant pay for your family’s losses, while a criminal case convicts and sentences the defendant for a crime.
 You will be responsible for bringing a wrongful death claim, while state or federal prosecutors will bring criminal charges.

 Another important difference is the burden of proof.
 In a criminal case, the burden is to prove the defendant is guilty beyond a reasonable doubt.
 In a civil case, on the other hand, the burden of proof is lighter.
 The plaintiff’s attorney must prove that it is more likely true than not true that the defendant caused the decedent’s death.
 It is not necessary to prove intent; proving negligence can be enough to win a civil wrongful death claim.

-No, someone will not go to jail in a Fairfax wrongful death lawsuit.
+No, someone will not go to jail in a Northern Virginia wrongful death lawsuit.
 These lawsuits exist separately from the criminal justice system.
 A civil judge and jury will not have the power to convict or sentence a defendant for a crime.
 Instead, the outcome of a successful wrongful death lawsuit will be financial compensation for the plaintiff and other surviving dependents.
 However, if a criminal case resolves while a civil case against the defendant is still pending, a conviction could serve as further evidence of the defendant’s fault in the wrongful death claim.